-When bacteria fight backSeptember 23rd, 2013 in Diseases, Conditions, Syndromes /
+When bacteria fight backSeptember 23, 2013 by Alvin Powell in Medicine & Health / Diseases, Conditions, Syndromes

 The U.S. Centers for Disease Control and Prevention (CDC) has issued a report about the growth of drug-resistant bacteria in this country, saying that each year more than 23,000 people die and 2 million are sickened by infections caused by resistant microbes.

 The report released on Sept.
 23 categorized the 18 most-worrisome microbes, with three labeled as urgent problems: Clostridium difficile; carbapenem-resistant Enterobacteriaceae; and drug-resistant Neisseria gonorrhoeae, which causes gonorrhea.